craignicholson/docker-quickstart/06_Security/README.md

 1. Customization of container configuration profiles.
 1. Hardening features of the kernel and their interaction with underlying containers.

+### Namespaces

 Namespaces provide isolation to running containers so they cannot see or affect other processes on the host.
 Namespaces provide an isolated process, network, and volume stacks to enable that isolation.

+### Control Groups

 Control groups implement resource management (allocating and reporting) to further minimize the effect of a container on a host.

 As a result, both play a role in minimizing (or mitigating completely) various security risks, such as the denial of service attacks on a container, privilege escalation exploits, etc.

 ### Docker Daemon requires root privilages

 Lots of talk about getting rid of that soon...
+Be very careful when applying changes.

 ### Docker Engine security involves the consideration of four areas